 · Spousal support and child support payments made to persons outside the household.

-· Mail sent to the participant from DHS or the county agency may be used as verification of residence.
+- Mail sent to the participant from DHS or the CCAP agency may be used as verification of residence.

 · Inconsistent information, if related to eligibility.

 · Employment and/or education status of adult family members including employment schedule and/or class schedule must be verified.
-See Chapter 7.27 (Schedule Verification – Employment and Education).
+See Chapter 7.27 (Schedule verification – mployment and education).

-· School schedule for every child who needs child care and attends school must be verified.
-See Chapter 7.30 (Schedule Verification – Child’s School Schedule).
+· School schedule information for every child who needs child care and attends school must be provided.
+See Chapter 7.30 (Schedule information – Child’s school schedule).